JarrodKane/Portfolio/README.md

 The basic design for this site is made in [Figma](https://www.figma.com/file/wLqVYuYcdFWoMFCHxxqA1c/JarrodKane?node-id=1%3A982).
 The structure of this project is using atomic design.
 The stying is using Tailwindcss, I was going to used styled-components but decided to try something different.
-Prototyping was done using Storybook.
+Some prototyping was done using Storybook but has now been removed from the project.

 This is using: